 Indexation

-1. The basic allowance, Special Responsibility Allowances, and Dependants' Carers' Allowance will be increased in line with staff pay awards until 2024, at which time an Independent Remuneration Panel will review the Scheme.
+2. The basic allowance, Special Responsibility Allowances, and Dependents' Carers' Allowance will be increased in line with the percentage increase in staff pay awards until 2024, at which time an Independent Remuneration Panel will review the Scheme.

 Basic Allowance